Academic Freedom Policy

 In order to be awarded a degree or certificate, students must submit a completed “Application for Graduation”

 form.
-Students should submit their application at least one semester prior to their expected completion
+Students should submit their application at least one term prior to their expected completion

 for an associate degree or certificate of proficiency.

-Students who have been continuously enrolled without having two or more semesters of non-enrollment
+Students who have been continuously enrolled without having two consecutive terms (not including summer) of non-enrollment

 catalog in the year in which they first enrolled or the catalog of any subsequent year.